christianaschoff/esports-veto/backend/README.md

 }
 ```

+### Run with docker

+have a look into the Readme in the base folder!

 ### Rate Limiter

 You can simply deactivate the rate limiter if you want to.
 Rate limiter relies on the generated JWTs.